2019 U.S. News & World Report Ranking

 As you may know, Pepperdine Law is currently "unranked due to a data reporting error by the school" in the official 2019 U.S. News Law School rankings.

-According to three nationally recognized law school rankings experts with whom we consulted independently, had it not been for our mistake, we would have ranked number 62 or 64 in the 2019 rankings, up from number 72 in 2018.
+According to three nationally recognized law school rankings experts with whom we consulted independently, had it not been for our mistake, we would have ranked number 62 in the 2019 rankings, up from number 72 in 2018.

 The reality is that we continue to make great progress at the school and expect a substantial rankings boost to be reflected in the 2020 Best Law Schools Rankings that will be released in March 2019.